-2.5 Tool
+4.2.5 Tool

-PCS is the single tool for publishing the binding PaP and RC offer of the corridor and for placing and managing international path requests on the corridor.
+PCS is the single tool for publishing the binding PaP and RC offer of the Corridor and for placing and managing international path requests on the Corridor (see also 1.8.1).
 Access to the tool is free of charge and granted to all applicants who have a valid, signed PCS User Agreement with RNE.
 To receive access to the tool, applicants have to send their request to RNE via support.pcs@rne.eu.

 Applications for PaPs/RC can only be made via PCS to the involved C-OSS.
-If the application is made directly to the IMs concerned, they inform the applicant that they have to place a correct PaP request in PCS via the C-OSS according to the applicable deadlines.
+If the application is made directly to the IMs/ABs concerned, they inform the applicant that they have to place a correct PaP request in PCS via the C-OSS according to the applicable deadlines.
 PaP capacity requested only through national tools will not be allocated.